OSC/ood-dashboard/README.md

 ### Modify Session Context

-To modify the context that the session is launched with (e.g., modify number of nodes or walltime) you need to provide a JSON file with the settings you want to use.
+To modify the context that the session is launched with (e.g., modify number of nodes or walltime) you need to provide a JSON formatted string to STDIN with the settings you want to use.

-For the case of the Owens desktop, a session context file can look like:
+For the case of the Owens desktop, a session context JSON string can look like:

 ```json
 {